Babesia: In humans

 The pathogenicity of B. uriae for murres is currently unknown.
 Birds were found with lesions, anemia and respiratory difficulty, and tissues of avian hosts were affected.
-Babesia peircei infections can cause mild anemia, leukocytosis, and impairment of hepatic function in African penguins.
+B. peircei infections can cause mild anemia, leukocytosis, and impairment of hepatic function in African penguins.

 Diagnostic tests

-As a protozoan parasite, the most effective way to identify Babesia infection is through blood sample testing.
+As a protozoan parasite, Babesia infection can be identified through blood culture, direct examination in blood smear and PCR.

 Morphology

 Babesia species enter red blood cells (erythrocytes) at the sporozoite stage.
 Within the red blood cell, the protozoa become cyclical and develop into a trophozoite ring.
 The trophozoites moult into merozoites, which have a tetrad structure coined a Maltese-cross form.
 This tetrad morphology seen with Giemsa staining of a thin blood smear is unique to Babesia, and distinguishes it from Plasmodium falciparum, a protozoan of similar morphology that causes malaria.
 Trophozoite and merozoite growth ruptures the host erythrocyte, leading to the release of vermicules, the infectious parasitic bodies, which rapidly spread the protozoa throughout the blood.

 It is important to pay attention to particular morphologies of Babesia in blood smears, because of its great similarity to the malarial parasite Plasmodium falciparum.
 This has resulted in many patients with babesiosis being misdiagnosed.
 The few distinguishing factors for Babesia include protozoa with varying shapes and sizes, the potential to contain vacuoles, and the lack of pigment production.
 Trophozoites appearing in a tetrad formation within an erythrocyte are also indicative of Babesia.

 Despite much study of babesiosis and malaria, misdiagnosis with blood smear can be frequent and problematic.
-To supplement a blood smear, diagnoses should be made with an indirect fluorescent antibody (IFA) test.
-IFA testing has a much higher specificity than stained blood smears, with antibody detection in 88-96% of infected patients.
+To supplement a blood smear, diagnoses should be made with an indirect fluorescent antibody (IFA) test, which has a much higher specificity than stained blood smears, with antibody detection in 88-96% of infected patients.
 Diagnostic measures through antibody testing are also particularly useful for identifying serum prevalence in asymptomatic individuals.
 Due to the transmissibility of Babesia through blood transfusions, IFA testing would be an effective means of screening for the disease in blood donations.

 Historically, babesiosis diagnosis was carried out with xenodiagnosis in hamsters for B. microti and in gerbils for B. divergens.
 This diagnostic technique has been abandoned in favor of faster diagnostic measures.